willemneal/staking-tools/README.md

 ## __NOTE__: This only works if your account is an HD Path on a ledger

+## __NOTE__: For your safety you should read each script to understand what they are doing (they are very simple).

 ### Before you start

-Make sure that your ledger is unlocked and that the near application is open (also note you need to approve "Pending Ledger review").
+Make sure that your ledger is unlocked and that the NEAR application is open (also note you need to approve "Pending Ledger review").

 ### Select